yuyabu/multiple-word-replacer/README.md

 # multiple-word-replacer

-This software can replace multiple words with multiple other words
+This script can replace multiple words with multiple other words

 ```
 multiWordReplacer(param1,param2,param3);